-Frequency Scale 1 2 3 4 5 Return Year One in 10 years One in 2 years Every year Several in one year More than 5 in one year
+Frequency Scale 1 2 3 4 5

+Return Year One in 10 years One in 2 years Every year More than 5 in

+5 , year one year

 Warming of the surface ocean from anthropogenic (human-induced) climate change is likely fueling more powerful cyclones.
 Rising sea levels amplify the destructive power of individual storms through flooding.
 Cyclone induced precipitation rates are projected to increase due to enhanced atmospheric moisture associated with anthropogenic global warming.